 - People in need experience a safe, trust-based, non-judgmental, respectful environment to express their creativity

 - People in need are exposed to a variety of arts in a hands-on, experiential format focused on artistic expression (not therapy)

 - People in need enjoy expressing their creativity and feeling heard.

 - People in need develop the tools and support to develop or improve life skills like self-awareness, self-confidence, decision-making, conflict resolution, and empathy

 - Artists feel like they are making a positive difference in the lives of our Heard clients.
 Artists feel valued and respected for sharing their time and talent, including compensation, administrative support, inclusion as team members, training, and professional satisfaction

 - Program partners receive arts programming support to meet their own goals and outcomes through a trust-based relationship with us

 Donations, Speaking Events, and More Information

-Click here to make a donation online.
+Click here to donate.

-Please continue to browse through our site to view our clients’ creative work, or to donate, participate, or get more information.
+Please continue to browse through our site to view our clients’ creative work, or to donate, participate, or discover how you can create a similar organization in your community.
 You may also follow us on Facebook, Instagram and Twitter at @heardnova.